 “What could be born in our communities if LGBTQ people and people of color were not afraid to walk our streets, lead in our towns, and fully lean into our own bodies and lives?”

-This is a guiding question for SONG’s work.
+This is a guiding question for SONG’s new work.
 Free From Fear is one organization’s pledge to a wider collective movement commitment to fight and defeat fear and violence our towns, cities, region and country that stems from state and institutional violence.
 Free From Fear is a campaign name, an aspiration, and a thread tying the work of SONG together.